Fano fourfolds with large anticanonical base locus: Introduction

 A significant problem in this theory is the lack of interesting examples.
 Our Example \ref{example2bis} generalises a construction from the threefold case, but it is still related to the del Pezzo surface of degree one.

 \begin{problem} Construct new examples of smooth Fano fourfolds $X$ such that $\BsAX$ has dimension two. \end{problem}

 {\bf Acknowledgements.} A.H.\ thanks the Institut Universitaire de France for providing excellent working conditions for this project.
 S.A.S.\ thanks the LJAD Universit\'e C\^ote d'Azur for partially funding his long stay in Nice, in order to establish this project; he also thanks the Mathematics Department of the University of Turin for the opportunities given during his Ph.D.
+We thank the referee for the careful verification of our arguments.